-Why is the Letter of Intent (LOI) so important?
-Because, in the context of a sale process, it marks the critical point where power shifts from the seller to the buyer.
+The letter of intent is important because, in the context of a business sale, it marks the critical point where power shifts from the seller to the buyer.

 The seller has power while they have options (i.e. pre LOI), and therefore a letter of intent is a critical document in a sale process.